Shawn Steel

 Shawn Steel (born c.
 1946) is an American politician serving as the Republican National Committee Member from California since 2008.
 He was voted by his colleagues to the executive committee of the Republican National Committee in 2018.
-Steel served as Sergeant at Arms at the Republican National Convention in Cleveland, Ohio in 2016.
-In 2012, he served as Deputy Permanent Co-chairmen of the convention.
-He was elected as Chairman of the California Republican Party from 2001 to 2003.
-He is the husband of Congresswoman Michelle Park Steel, who has represented California's 48th congressional district since 2021.
+Steel served as Sergeant at Arms at the Republican National Convention in Cleveland, Ohio, in 2016.
+In 2012, he served as deputy permanent co-chairman of the convention.
+He served as the elected chairman of the California Republican Party from 2001 to 2003.
+He is the husband of former U.S. Representative Michelle Steel, who represented California's 45th congressional district from 2021 to 2025.

 As the California Republican Party Chairman, Steel was the co-founder of the successful recall of Governor Gray Davis in 2003.
 Gov. Davis was recalled via a Recall Petition in which Steel was the first signatory of over 1,000,000 signatures.

-Steel is a frequent guest on CNN, Fox, and local Los Angeles media.
+Steel is a frequent guest on CNN, Fox News, and local Los Angeles media.
 He published over 50 articles in a variety of publications ranging from the Wall Street Journal, San Diego Union, Sacramento Bee, Orange County Register, and Washington Times.

 Steel is a trial attorney specializing in personal injury law and pioneered a specialty representing alternative health care providers, particularly chiropractors and acupuncturists.
 He regularly teaches at Palmer West Chiropractic, Life Chiropractic College West and Southern California University of Health Sciences and frequent lecturer for doctors re-licensing credit through California.
-Shawn Steel Law Firm, is located in Seal Beach, California.
+Steel & Eisner, LLP, is located in Seal Beach, California.